kbase/sample_service/README.md

 - create a Pull Request against develop from this feature branch
 - the PR then enters a review/change cycle until the review is complete
 - when complete, the PR is merged into the develop branch
-- when a release is called for, the develop branch is merged into master, a release is created off of master.
+- when a release is called for, the develop branch is merged into master, a release is created off of master

 ## License